andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 Next, we'll add the `sorbet-static-and-runtime` and `tapoica` gems to the `Gemfile`, run `bundle` then `bundle exec tapioca init`.

-The `init` command can take a long time to run (10 minutes or more), and it may seem like has frozen.
+The `init` command can take a long time to run (10 minutes or more), and it may seem like it has frozen.
 Have patience!

 You may be alarmed by the huge number of RBI files this creates, but you will very rarely need to open them.